creVassOrg/creVassOrg.github.io/README.md

 *Optimizing the neurosphere of work involves improving the DEEP flow of the play of a riveting game.* **SIMPLIFICATION of impossibly tough problems is ALL in the mind.**

-Developers have to ditch the cleverness that clogging their codebases ... but doing this requires admitting that code does not flow ... and THE REASON for that lack of flow is that the developer has tried to stuff too much long hair featurebloat ...
+Developers have to ditch the cleverness that clogging their codebases ... but doing this requires admitting that code does not flow ... and THE REASON for that lack of flow is that *many developers try to stuff too much long hair featurebloat* ...

 # ... down the ol' ***GITPIPE***.